the-isf-academy/project-networking/message_server/README.md

 # Message Server
-This is where you will write your code for this project.
+**You do not need to change anything in this directory for the project.
+This is just for your reference.**

 ## Running the message server
 ```